Your Stop Is an Invalidation Point

 A stop loss goes at the price where your trade idea is wrong.
 Not "the most I'm willing to lose."
 Not "a number that keeps my dollar risk comfortable."
 The price where the market proves you wrong.

 Think about a smoke alarm.
-You don't set the sensitivity based on how much noise you can tolerate.
-You set it so it goes off when there's actual smoke.
+You set the sensitivity so it goes off when there's actual smoke.
 Too sensitive and it triggers every time you boil water.
 Too insensitive and it misses a real fire.
-Either way, the alarm is useless because its threshold has nothing to do with actual danger.
+Stop placement works the same way.
+If you enter long because you think price is bouncing off support, your stop belongs below that support.
+Not 3 points below entry because "$150 feels comfortable."

 Structure-Based Stops